oksusoo1/fireflutter/README.md

 ## Firebase realtime database is not working

 - Open `GoogleService-Info.plist` under `ios/Runner` and see if the key `DATABASE_URL` is present.
 If not, enable firebase realtime database and download the `GoogleService-Info.plist` again.
 Remember to update related settings once you download it again.

+## firebase_auth/internal-error

+If you see this error message while working with Firebase Auth, check the followings;

+- Check if REVERSE_CLIENT_ID is set on iOS.
+- Check if GCP credential is properly set iOS.